 Pokemon Quest Recipes

 There are a bunch of different recipes to make in Pokemon Quest.
 You'll need to know all of them to catch every pokmeon, and some even require Rare ingredients to make.
 That's why we've put together a Pokemon Quest Recipe Guide to give you all the info you need.
 It all starts with collecting ingredients by going on expeditions, then chucking them into a cooking pot to make the desired recipe.
 There's a fair bit to get your head around, so keep reading for more help.

 Pokemon Quest Recipe Ingredients

 There are eight different standard ingredients to use in Pokemon Quest.
-They can be added to the pot in your base camp in different combinations to make different recipes.
+They can be added to the pot in your base camp in different combinations to make different recipes in Pokemon Quest.
 You’ll collect ingredients while out on expeditions, they are dropped by defeating pokemon.
 Here’s every standard ingredient in Pokemon Quest.

 - Tiny Mushroom - Red, “Soft and small”